HomeLatest NewsIndustryAmazon, Google team up to attack new cloud computing changes by Microsoft

 Preferred Source of Google

-Global technology giants including Amazon and Alphabet unit have teamed up to attack the new cloud computing changes adopted by US technology major Microsoft.
+Global technology giants including and Alphabet unit Google have teamed up to attack the new cloud computing changes adopted by US technology major Microsoft.
 The former two claim that new changes would limit competition and discourage customers from switching to rival cloud service providers.

 This comes after Microsoft announced to amend licensing deals and other changes that will take effect on October 1 and which they say will make it easier for cloud service providers to compete.

 Amazon, Google, Alibaba and Microsoft’s own cloud services will be excluded from the deals.
-Microsoft’s move came after smaller European Union competitors took their grievances about its cloud service practices to regulators, which subsequently quizzed market players on the issue and what impact they have experienced.
+Microsoft’s move came after smaller European Union competitors took their grievances about its cloud service practices to EU regulators, which subsequently quizzed market players on the issue and what impact they have experienced.

 Advertisement